Dorothy Everett

 Dorothy Everett (1894 – 1953) was an English scholar of medieval literature known for her work on romance, Chaucer, the Gawain poet, alliterative verse, and the psalter of Richard Rolle.
 Holding academic positions at three colleges at the University of Oxford, she was also a prolific editor and reviewer.

 Everett’s readings of individual texts, including Sir Gawain and the Green Knight and especially the English Psalter of Richard Rolle, have remained influential into the twenty-first century.
 She is credited with opening up a new strand of structural studies in Chaucerian narratives by acknowledging his influence from rhetorical manuals, and of bringing the Arthurian poet Layamon into critical focus.
 More broadly, her contributions to the definition of the romance genre, which focus on its content and ‘grammar’, remain influential.

 Education

 Born in King’s Lynn on 10 May 1894, she studied as an exhibition scholar at Girton College, Cambridge in 1913 – 16, where she graduated with a First in Medieval and Modern Languages.
 In 1917, she held a British Scholarship at Bryn Mawr College, Pennsylvania.
 In 1922, while working as Assistant Lecturer at Royal Holloway College, she earned an MA for her thesis on the English Psalter of Richard Rolle.

 Editing and reviews

-Everett served as editor of the Annual Bibliography of English Language and Literature from its inception in 1920 until 1928.
+Everett was a contributor to the Annual Bibliography of English Language and Literature from its inception in 1921 and served as editor from 1926 until 1928.
 She was editor of the Middle English section of the Year’s Work in English Studies for 25 years, which allowed her to produce ‘many authoritative and influential reviews’ of Chaucer scholarship.